Do LLMs Share Human-Like Biases? Causal Reasoning Under Prior Knowledge, Irrelevant Context, and Varying Compute Budgets: Results

-We evaluate whether agents preserve their causal-reasoning signatures under all 8 experimental conditions involving (i) content abstraction (RW17$\to$Abstract), (ii) noise injection/overload, and (iii) prompting strategy (Direct \numericcircle{} vs.\ CoT \cotcircle{}). \Cref{fig:robustness_main} summarizes robustness for two LLMs at a glance across a subset of metrics considered in this work involving Background-Adjudted Causal Strength (BACS) and Out-of-Sample Causal Bayes Net Alignment: each agent forms a cluster (robust) across all eight experimental conditions or separates (not robust).
+We evaluate whether agents preserve their causal-reasoning signatures under all 8 experimental conditions involving (i) content abstraction (RW17$\to$Abstract), (ii) noise injection/overload, and (iii) prompting strategy (Direct \numericcircle{} vs.\ CoT \cotcircle{}). \Cref{fig:robustness_main} summarizes robustness for a select number of LLMs at a glance across metrics considered in this work involving Background-Adjusted Causal Strength (BACS), Causal-Bayes-Net Alignment (LOOCV $R^2$), explaining away level (EA), and Markov Violation level (MV): each agent forms a cluster (robust) across all eight experimental conditions or separates (not robust).

-\textbf{Robustness is strongly model-dependent and CoT improves it for many models.} \textit{Gemini-2.5-pro} (\Cref{fig:bacs_gemini-2.5-pro}) shows tight clustering across all 8 conditions (high BACS, high $R^2$ (shown) and also strong EA, MV$\!\approx \!0$, low MAE), indicating near-invariant collider reasoning under all 8 manipulations and across metrics.
+\textbf{Robustness is strongly model-dependent and CoT improves it for many models.} \textit{Gemini-2.5-pro} (\Cref{fig:bacs_gemini-2.5-pro}) shows tight clustering across all 8 conditions (high BACS, high $R^2$, strong EA, MV$\approx 0$), indicating near-invariant collider reasoning under all 8 manipulations.
 In contrast, \textit{Gemini-2.5-flash-lite} (\Cref{fig:bacs_gemini-2.5-flash-lite}) shows clear prompting effects: For Direct \numericcircle{} prompting, clusters are more dispersed, while for CoT \cotcircle{} prompting, clusters are much tighter signaling higher content invariance when doing causal reasoning.
-CoT often increasing robustness by reducing the cluster size like for \textit{Gemini-2.5-flash-lite} (\Cref{fig:bacs_gemini-2.5-flash-lite}) was observed for several other models as well.
+CoT often increasing robustness by reducing the cluster size like for \textit{Gemini-2.5-flash-lite} (\Cref{fig:bacs_gemini-2.5-flash-lite}) was e observed for several other models as well.
 CoT often increased robustness reducing the cluster size like for \textit{Gemini-2.5-flash-lite} (\Cref{fig:bacs_gemini-2.5-flash-lite}).